gantry/docs/pages/01.gantry5/04.tutorials/14.copying-particles/docs.md

     !!!
 You do **not** prefix the *PARTICLENAME* with an underscore.

-6. If the particle does use a separate JS file then you need to load that JS file.
+6. If the particle does use a separate JS file then you may need to load that JS file (check to see if it is being loaded in PARTICLENAME.html.twig.
+If so, you do not need to load it).
 You do this in your **recipient** theme in the base outline on the **Page Settings** tab.

     ![](copy-particle_1.png)